 - 3 tbsp Japanese soy sauce

 - Press the tofu manually or using a tofu press until most of the water has been drained.

 - In a large bowl, place the pressed tofu, and using a potato masher, mash the tofu until it's broken up into small pieces.
-Stir in the very finely chopped onion, sea salt, ground cloves, freshly crushed allspice, freshly ground black pepper, beetroot powder, Japanese soy sauce, and liquid smoke.
+Stir in the very finely chopped onion, sea salt, raw sugar, ground cloves, freshly crushed allspice, freshly ground black pepper, beetroot powder, Japanese soy sauce, liquid smoke, nutritional yeast, old-fashioned mustard, freshly shaved nutmeg, and freshly ground caraway seeds.
 Mix using a sturdy spatula until well combined.
 Try the mixture and adjust the seasoning to your own taste before adding the flour.